-Tips on Moving Desktop Clients to the Cloud
+Tips on Moving Desktop Clients to the Cloudby

-Lately in the accounting world, terms like “machine learning” and “automation” get thrown around a lot, yet while AI is a potential threat to some aspects of our business, the bigger worry is accountants themselves.
+Lately in the accounting world, terms like “machine learning” and “automation” get thrown around a lot, yet while AI is a potential threat to some aspects of our business, the bigger worry is accountants themselves and those who still use desktop accounting software.

 Many accountants fall into the trap of working with clients in every industry under the sun, inheriting their clients’ myriad of (often antiquated) processes and software.
 They don’t notice that their workflow is spinning slowly out of control until they are neck deep in work, deadlines are looming, and they can’t see a way out.